jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 The appearance of $A$ in the right hand side of the definition is more non-trivial and requires some subtle discussions about the "smallest" fixed point.

+Besides defining infinite types, the inductive type definition scheme can be used to define atoms, add a type tag to an existing value, define tagged unions, and the combination of all these.
+For instance we can define a sum type constructor.
+(It should be noted that there's a subtle difference between sum types and tagged union types: the former is done by a type constructor which has its own type (something like `Type -> Type -> Type : Type 1`), while a tagged union is defined using the `|` syntax in Lean.
+With the sum type constructor, $(A + B) + C \neq A + (B + C)$, and we only have an isomorphism between the two.
+With tagged union we can define $A + B + C$.)

 ## Functions and termination